wvanderwey/ROP/About.md

 The ROP is able to explore both mapped(optional) and unmapped reads.
 Please mapped the reads with any of available high-throughput aligners (e.g. [tophat2](https://ccb.jhu.edu/software/tophat/index.shtml), [STAR](https://github.com/alexdobin/STAR)).

 ROP protocol consists of two steps to categorize the mapped reads:
-* We developed [gprofile](https://github.com/smangul1/gprofile), a  tools to categorize mapped reads into genomic categories (CDS, UTR, intons, etc).
+* We developed [gprofile](https://github.com/smangul1/gprofile), a  tools to categorize mapped reads into genomic categories (CDS, UTR, intons, etc)  (details)
-* We developed [rprofile](https://github.com/smangul1/rprofile), a tool to profile repetitive elements (e.g. SINEs, LINEs, LTRs).
+* We developed [rprofile](https://github.com/smangul1/rprofile), a tool to profile repetitive elements (e.g. SINEs, LINEs, LTRs)

 ROP protocol consist of six steps to characterize the unmapped reads: